-WHEREAS, the City Council feels that the promotion and protection of such a rich heritage can be encouraged and accomplished by creating and adopting a tree protection ordinance for its designated historic landmarks and historic districts; and
+WHEREAS, the City Council knows that the promotion and protection of such a rich heritage can be encouraged and accomplished by creating and adopting a tree protection ordinance for its designated historic landmarks and historic districts; and

-WHEREAS, the Comprehensive Plan, Envision New Braunfels, has multiple action items supporting the regulation of tree preservation and promoting our historic and cultural districts, including Action Item 1.11: Update policies and codes to achieve development patterns that implement the goals of this plan.
+WHEREAS, the Comprehensive Plan, Envision New Braunfels, has multiple action items supporting tree preservation and promoting our historic and cultural districts, including Action Item 1.11: Update policies and codes to achieve development patterns that implement the goals of this plan.
 Action Item 1.2: Create plans for neighborhoods and transitional areas to maintain quality of life.
 Action Item 2.2: Prioritize areas that are best suited for conservation and preservation.
 Action Item 2.25: Increase resources for historic preservation.
-Action Item 5.17: Review and update Tree and restoration, and improvements of such properties and their values; and

-Landscape ordinances to ensure New Braunfels remains a green city and expands its tree canopy.
-Action 7.14: Increase tree canopy for increased shade to encourage walking.; and WHEREAS, the Historic Landmark Commission encourages stabilization,
+Action Item 5.17: Review and update Tree and Landscape ordinances to ensure New Braunfels remains a green city and expands its tree canopy.
+Action 7.14: Increase tree canopy for increased shade to encourage walking.; and